13 Last Minute Gift Ideas for Your Cleaners

 While the charities and causes out there are endless, some allow you to get your employees more involved than others.

 For instance, Kiva.org is an organization that provides micro-loans to struggling entrepreneurs in countries around the world.
 By giving a Kiva gift card you’ll allow each member of your team to choose from hundreds of profiles and select the entrepreneur they’d like to support.

 Better still is the fact that with Kiva your money keeps on giving — when the first loan is paid back they can reuse that same amount to support someone new!

-7. Give the gift of Swept
+13. Give the Gift of Swept

 If you’re ready to make a lasting impact on your business with your gift this holiday season, consider improving your team’s communication with a janitorial software like Swept.

-Some business owners are hesitant to adopt new technology because they fear their staff won’t get onboard.
+Some business owners are hesitant to adopt new technology because they fear their staff won’t get on board.
 With Swept, the technology is designed specifically to support cleaners, so they’ll actually thank you for using it!

-But don’t take it from us — here’s what one of our customers had to say about her team and Swept:
+But don’t take it from us — here’s what one of our customers had to say about her team and Swept

 “We need to get information to our cleaners quickly and easily.
 We have tried many other options in the past, but our cleaners can be resistant to technology and learning new programs.
 With Swept, everything is in one place and is easy to operate, so our cleaners are willing to use it.
 They are actually enjoying it.” — Maggie, Mobile ReLeaf